Andrew Rosindell: Parliamentary career

+Backbenches (2001-2007)

+At his election as a Conservative Member of Parliament in 2001, Rosindell's political views were chacterised as socially conservative and Thatcherite, with a 2002 BBC profile called him "a right-wing populist".
+Upon his election to Parliament, Rosindell was a member of the Monday Club, a Conservative-aligned group that had gained notoriety in the 1970 and 1980s for its fierce opposition to non-white immigration to Britain and its support for apartheid-era South Africa and Southern Rhodesia.
+Rosindell was compelled to resign from the group shortly following his election the party's then-leader Iain Duncan Smith.
+He is the final sitting MP who was a member while holding office.

-At the 2005 election, Rosindell was re-elected as MP for Romford with an increased vote share of 59.1% and an increased majority of 11,589.
+Following his initial election in 2001, Rosindell was re-elected at the 2005 general election with an increased majority of 11,589.

+Shadow Minister for Home Affairs (2007-2010)

+In 2007, Rosindell was appointed by Conservative Party leader, David Cameron, to serve as a Shadow Minister for Home Affairs.

 At the beginning of the MPs' expenses scandal, in June 2009, The Daily Telegraph reported that Rosindell "claimed more than £125,000 in second home expenses for a flat in London, while designating his childhood home 17 miles away – where his mother lived – as his main address", and between "2006 and 2008 claimed the maximum £400 a month for food".

 In March 2010, the BBC reported that Rosindell had breached Parliamentary rules by accepting subsidised overseas trips to Gibraltar and subsequently raising multiple Gibraltar-related issues in Parliament without disclosing the trips in the Register of Members' Interests.

+Return to the backbenches (2010-2024)

-Rosindell was again re-elected at the 2010 general election, with a decreased vote share of 56% and an increased majority of 16,954.
+Roseindell was re-elected again at the 2010 general election, with a further increased majority of 16,954. and following a demotion from the Shadow frontbench, was appointed by the Chairman of the Conservative Party, Sayeeda Warsi, onto the board of the Westminster Foundation for Democracy.

 In September 2010, Rosindell sponsored the first Erotica event to be held in the Houses of Parliament.
 Rosindell maintained that he was promoting the hosts, a Romford-based business, as was his duty as the constituency MP.